Skip to main content

 Updated over a week ago

-Your Employer is obliged to put all eligible employees into a workplace pension.
+Your Employer is obliged to automatically enroll all eligible employees into a workplace pension.
 If you do not want to take part in your workplace pension there are a couple of options available to you.

-• Firstly, within one calendar month of being put into the pension scheme you can opt-out.
+• Firstly, within one calendar month of being put into the pension scheme you can opt out.
 You do this by completing an 'opt-out' form that we provide to you as part of your welcome email.
-Once you've opted-out your Employer will not make any pension contributions on your behalf.
-If any contributions have been made in the calendar month these will be refunded to you.
+Once you've opted out your Employer will not make any pension contributions on your behalf.
+If any contributions have already been deducted from your payslips, these will be refunded to you by your employer within 30 days of opting out.
+Penfold then has 90 days to process the refund for your employer.

 You can ask your Employer to rejoin the workplace pension at any time.
 They are only obliged to action a request to rejoin once every 12 months, although they may, at their discretion, decide to do so sooner or more often.